Losant/losant-docs/docs/dashboards/open-event-indicator.md

 # Open Event Indicator

-The open event indicator block allows you to display the most important currently open event in the selected application.
+The Open Event Indicator Block allows you to display the most important currently open event in the selected application.

 ![External Website](/images/dashboards/open-event-indicator-example.png "External Website")